javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 - `name` -- a string, the database name.
 - `version` -- a positive integer version, by default `1` (explained below).

+A database is bound to its origin forever.
 We can have many databases with different names, but all of them exist within the current origin (domain/protocol/port).
 Different websites can't access each other's databases.

 The call returns `openRequest` object, we should listen to events on it:
 - `success`: database is ready, there's the "database object" in `openRequest.result`, we should use it for further calls.